gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/stringmethods1.md

 * type: code-snippet
 * language: python3.6
 * id: 9a909a65-ed43-4747-ac79-18fb4a9eacc5
-* title: getFullName
+* title: get_full_name

 ### !question

-Write a function called "getFullName".
+Write a function called "get_full_name".
-Given a first and a last name, "getFullName" returns a single string with the given first and last names separated by a single space.
+Given a first and a last name, "get_full_name" returns a single string with the given first and last names separated by a single space.

 ```
-output = getFullName('Joe', 'Smith')
+output = get_full_name('Joe', 'Smith')
 print(output) # --> 'Joe Smith'
 ```